rust-torino/rust-and-beginners/ownership/ownership.md

 # Focus on chapter 4 of the Rust book

+## Prerequisites

+* Basic knowledge of Rust concepts: variables, loops, conditionals, pattern matching, structs and traits
-## Prerequisite: the first four chapters of the book
+* The first four chapters of the book

 ---